 We hope this material on human development will be of use both to general audiences intrigued with the human condition, as well as to clinicians and scholars in psychology, psychotherapy, and psychoanalysis.

-Kosovo Becomes the 55th Country to Prohibit All Corporal Punishment of Children
+South Africa Becomes the 57th Country to Prohibit All Corporal Punishment of Children

 Video showing examples of Tomkins 9 Innate Affects.